aws-samples/aws-iot-greengrass-component-gstreamer-frame-grabber/README.md

 will set GStreamer to read the rtsp stream from `192.168.5.193` with username `admin` and password `123456`.

-Likewise the configuration property `entrypoint` can be overridden for debugging purposes.
+The configuration property `entrypoint` can be overridden for debugging purposes.
 Setting this to `echo` or `gst-inspect-1.0` can be helpful.

 In this recipe, we use the `Startup`/`Shutdown` Events of the `Lifecycle`.
 This is important when creating a background process.
 For processes that are not background, use the `Run` event. `Shutdown` will be called as soon as the `Run` command completes or when the core is shutting down.